What to Know About Connecticut Adoption Laws

 Been convicted of sexual assault that resulted in the conception of the child

 What rights does a child’s prospective birth father have in Connecticut?

 If a man claims to be the father of a child born after wedlock, he must file a claim for paternity within 60 days after the date of notice.
 He is then prohibited from denying his paternity and obligated to support the child as well as provide pregnancy-related support to the mother.

 If a man does not file a claim for paternity, had not been determined the father by the court, has not contributed regularly to the support of the child, or does not have his name on the child’s birth certificate, he has no legal rights to the child.
 Please know, however, that birth father rights are complicated, and the way they’re handled varies on a case by case basis.
 Please speak with a licensed social worker or adoption professional with any questions.

 Who has to have a home study in Connecticut?

 Any family who hopes to adopt a child — whether from foster care, domestically or internationally — must first complete a Connecticut adoption home study.

-For more information about adoption laws in Connecticut or to begin the adoption process, please call American Adoptions at 1-800-ADOPTION.
+For more information about adoption laws in Connecticut, please contact a local adoption attorney.
+To begin the adoption process with our agency today, please call American Adoptions at 1-800-ADOPTION.